Three Rivers Evolution Event 2017

 A SMBE and ASN Sponsored Regional Meeting in Pittsburgh

-Thank you for making the first annual TREE meeting an inspiring success!
+Thank you for making the first annual TREE an inspiring success!

-On September 9, 2017, over 168 attendees from 38 different institutions joined us at the University of Pittsburgh to participate in 48 talks and 61 posters!
+On September 9, 2017, over 168 attendees from 38 different institutions joined us at the University of Pittsburgh to participate in TREE, with 48 researchers sharing oral presentations and 60 presenting posters!

 Please join us in congratulating our American Society of Naturalists (ASN) Outstanding Presentation awardees:

 Meghan Barrett, Drexel University, awarded best lightning presentation: Mushroom Body Volume Influenced by Caste in Paper Wasps (Vespidae, Epiponini)

 Nicole Forrester, University of Pittsburgh, awarded best graduate student poster: Plant polyploidy enhances nodule traits and host benefit from the legume-rhizobia mutualism